-While the international programme was originally designed as a young herring survey, the focus has since then widened to cover the demersal stocks in addition to the abundance indices of herring which still complement the indices recorded with acoustical methods in separate surveys.
-Hence, IBTS data feed into the assessment of both demersal and pelagic stocks.
-Moreover, the general survey aims have broadened, and the IBTS is now a fundamental source of long-term data on the status of the fish communities in relation to their environment.
+While the international programme was originally designed as a young herring survey, the focus has since widened to cover demersal stocks.
+Survey data therefore now feed into the assessment of both demersal and pelagic stocks.
+As its aims have broadened, the surveys now constitute a source of long-term data on the status of fish in relation to their environment.
 New challenges exist in survey design and sampling strategies to address ecosystem monitoring needs, for example in connection to the EU Marine Strategy Framework Directive (MSFD).